I was in tears on my neighbour’s doorstep

 5. Be playful

 You don’t have to be silly to be playful.
 Cultivate an attitude and demeanour of playfulness and curiosity.
-You know how some people always seem to have that little sparkle in their eye, and you wonder what they’re up to?
+You know how some people always seem to have that little twinkle in their eye, and you wonder what they’re up to?
 That’s it!
 If you feel playful, your playfulness will express itself.
 Watch children for clues.

 6. Organise a comedy evening